-Data Management Plans (DMPs) are documents accompanying research proposals and project outputs.
+Data Management Plans (DMPs) are documents accompanying research proposals.
 They describe the data that is used and produced during the course of research activities, where the data will be archived, which licenses and constraints apply, and to whom credit should be given.
-The fundamental purpose of a DMP is to help researchers manage their data.
+DMPs are awareness tools to help researchers manage their data and ensure that it will be of high quality, accessible, and reusable after the project has ended.
 DMPs are typically created manually, mostly by researchers using checklists and online questionnaires.
 They are required by funding bodies and institutions all over the world, e.g. the National Science Foundation (NSF) in the USA, the European Commission in Europe, and the National Research Foundation (NRF) in South Africa.

-The current manifestation of a DMP-a static document often created before a project begins-only contributes to the perception that DMPs are an annoying administrative exercise and do not support data management activities.
+The current manifestation of a DMP-a static document often created before a project begins-only contributes to the perception that DMPs are an annoving administrative exercise and do not support data management activities.
 Questions can remain unanswered, or the answers can be overly generic due to the use of free-form text.
-What DMPs really are-or at least should be-is an integral part of research practice, since today most research across all disciplines involves data, code, and other digital components (often in addition to physical materials, which can also be described in a DMP).
+What DMPs really are, or at least should be, is an integral part of research practice, since today most research across all disciplines involves data, code, and other digital components (often in addition to physical materials, which can also be described in a DMP).
+A DMP describes digital research methods that will necessarily evolve over the course of a project; therefore, to be a useful tool for researchers and others, the content must be updated to capture the methods that are employed and the data that are produced.
+There is movement in this direction, e.g., Horizon2020 in Europe requires a DMP with varying levels of detail at different stages of a project, but this remains based on static text files.
 We continue to need a human-readable narrative, but there is now widespread recognition that the DMP could have more thematic, machine-actionable richness with added value for all stakeholders.
-This includes researchers, funders, repository managers, administrators, data librarians, and so on (as visualised in Fig 1)-in short, everyone who is part of the larger ecosystem in which data is produced, transformed, exchanged, and reused.
+This includes funders, repository managers, administrators, researchers, and so on (Fig 1)-in short, everyone who is part of the larger ecosystem in which data is produced, transformed, exchanged, and reused.